kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

 - Dedicated end-to-end browser automation is not yet committed.
 The current workflow relies on integration coverage and manual verification through `pnpm dev`.
 Cypress/Playwright scaffolding is planned but absent in the repository.

 ### 4.4.4 Test Results Summary
-- **Execution commands**: The root `pnpm test` script is a placeholder that exits immediately; use `pnpm --filter server test` for the Vitest/Prisma backend suite, `pnpm --filter @routegna/client test` for the Jest-based frontend suite, or run `npx vitest run packages/server/src/tests/api.smoke.test.ts` for targeted backend smoke checks.
+- **Execution commands**: The root `pnpm test` script is a placeholder that exits immediately; use `pnpm --filter server test` for the Vitest/Prisma backend suite, `pnpm --filter @routegna/client test` for the Jest-based frontend suite, or run `pnpm --filter server exec -- vitest run src/routes.backup/__tests__ --coverage` for the route regression suite.
 Python API checks live in `clustering/test_api.py` and invoke FastAPI endpoints with the included Docker Compose network.
-- **Current coverage**: Tests assert permission gates, routing health endpoints, and organization error mapping.
-Critical gaps remain for complex route mutation flows and OR-Tools edge cases; expanding fixtures and adding solver regression tests are recommended next steps.
+- **Current coverage**: The latest Vitest coverage run (2025-10-02) over the exercised route regression suite reports 8.26 % statements, 35.74 % branches, 15.88 % functions, and 8.26 % lines.
+Broader coverage is blocked by failing auth/API smoke harnesses (axios module resolution and tightened auth guards), so expanding fixtures and stabilising those suites remains a priority before re-running full-project coverage.